 Appreciating your members requires very little effort and can generate the most morale.
 Therefore, your internal communication strategy should promote employee recognition when they do great work.
 When a team member excels on a project, send a thoughtful message, create a newsletter about employee successes, or send a badge via your intranet.
 You want your employees to know that you see their hard work while reinforcing the purpose their contributions have for the company and the people they serve.

 The people inside your organization are the engines that move your company forward… and unless they are communicating effectively, your teams will have difficulties reaching their fullest potential.
-Try some of the preceding 20 internal communication ideas in your business and see what works best.
+Try some of the preceding 20 internal communication trends and ideas in your business and see what works best.
 When you prioritize your internal communication strategy, you will reap the benefits of a booming, well-performing workforce.